ws6tg/SMART-main/README.md

 ### 2.2 Environment setup

-The package has been successfully tested in a Linux environment of python version 3.9.23, R==4.3.0,and so on.
-An option to set up the environment is to use Conda (https://docs.conda.io/projects/conda/en/latest/user-guide/install/index.html).
+The SMART package has been successfully tested in a **Linux environment** with the following key components:

+- **Python**: 3.9.23
+- **R**: 4.3.0
+- **PyTorch** and its companion packages: `torch-scatter`, `torch-sparse`, `torch-geometric`.
+- Other dependencies listed in `requirements.txt`

+It is recommended to use **Conda** to manage the environment.
+Conda simplifies the installation of Python, R, and other libraries.
+See the Conda official documentation(https://docs.conda.io/projects/conda/en/latest/user-guide/install/index.html) for installation instructions.

 You can use the following command to create an environment for SMART: